PataphysicalSociety/soupault.app/site/reference-manual.md

 ##### <function>Value.is_float(value)</function>

 Returns true if `value` is a number.
-Integers are considered a subset of floats, so it returns true for integers.
+Integers are considered a subset of floats, so it returns true for integers as well.

 ##### <function>Value.is_string(value)</function>